-- 14. Questions of the Leader, Cabinet Member or the chairman of a committee upon any matter relevant to the business of Council - Councillor Aspinell asked Councillor Finch, the Leader of the Council, for his assistance with a matter that had arisen in Brentwood in a cul-de-sac road where thousands of children were travelling every day on a busy road with very narrow pavements.
+14 Oral questions of the Leader, Cabinet Member or the chairman of a committee

+1 Councillor Aspinell asked Councillor Finch, the Leader of the Council, for his assistance with a matter that had arisen in Brentwood in a cul-de-sac road where thousands of children were travelling every day on a busy road with very narrow pavements.
 He believed that the Cabinet Member had commissioned a report in order to determine a better way forward.